Raising Arizona: Release

-Raising Arizona was initially released in the US, three dates; A New York City premiere on March 6, 1987, a limited release on March 13, 1987 and a nationwide release on April 17, 1987.
-The film was also released in Argentina on March 25, 1987 before it was screened out of competition at the 1987 Cannes Film Festival.
+Raising Arizona was initially released in the US, three dates; A New York City premiere on March 6, 1987, a limited release on March 13, 1987, and a nationwide release on April 17, 1987.
+The film was also released in Argentina on March 25, 1987, before it was screened out of competition at the 1987 Cannes Film Festival.

 Despite the cult following of their later films, such as The Big Lebowski, in 2000 Ethan Coen described their second feature as "the last movie [we] made that made any significant amount of money".

-Reception
+Reception and legacy

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 90% based on 63 reviews, with an average rating of 7.8/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 91% based on 65 reviews, with an average rating of 7.8/10.
 The website's critical consensus reads, "A terrifically original, eccentric screwball comedy, Raising Arizona may not be the Coens' most disciplined movie, but it's one of their most purely entertaining."
 On Metacritic, the film has a weighted average score of 69 based on 23 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 David Denby of New York wrote that the film was a "deranged fable of the New West" which turned "sarcasm into a rude yet affectionate mode of comedy".
 Richard Corliss of Time referred to the film as "exuberantly original".
 Rita Kempley of The Washington Post gave a positive review, stating that it was "the best kidnapping comedy since last summer's Ruthless People".
 On the film review television show Siskel & Ebert & the Movies, critic Gene Siskel said the film was as "good looking as it is funny" and that "despite some slow patches" he recommended the film, giving it a "thumbs up".
 Writing for The New Yorker, Pauline Kael wrote that "Raising Arizona is no big deal, but it has a rambunctious charm".